 Very soon!
 We will be adding a link to the Texas Medical Association Alliance, which is where both the state and local membership dues are collected.

 I’m getting invitations to different events, can I come to an event before I become a member?

 YES!!
 We encourage you to come, meet new friends, find out about us and then, when you are ready, join.
 We do urge you to join the Alliance when you feel ready as those dues help our community.

 I don’t really know any one, will I fit in?

 YES, ABSOLUTELY !!
-We share a common thread… our spouses are physicians; whether you are married, in college or practicing, whether your spouse is retired or you are just out of residency, we know and understand the intensity of the field.
+We share a common thread… our spouses are physicians and whether your married in college or during practice, whether your spouse is retired or you are just out of residency, we know and understand the intensity of the field.
 We are a great support system!